anubhavmishra/build1point0/content/post/why-all-companies-should-have-a-heroku-like-platform-for-their-developers.md

 date = "2017-08-04"
 +++

-# Why all companies should have a Heroku-like platform for their developers

 At Hootsuite, we try to host internal hackathons pretty frequently.
 Like any other hackathon, people come together, write some code and build something awesome.
 But often we noticed that these hacks tend on taking longer than